 Seven key attributes common in high-performing person-centred healthcare organisations have been identified.
 Collectively, the seven attributes provide an ideal organisational model for supporting consistent and excellent person-centred care.

-The Commission has developed an online education module on shared decision that focuses on communicating risk.
+The Commission has developed an online education module on shared decision-making that focuses on communicating risk.

 The National statement on health literacy is Australia’s national approach to addressing health literacy.